About

 Do I need an account?

-To browse hunts and read about stops, no. To actually play (track progress, climb the leaderboard, submit photo challenges), yes — a basic email + password account is enough.
+To browse hunts, no. To preview or play a hunt, save progress, collect Curiositters, or manage purchases, yes — a basic email + password account is enough.
 We only store what's needed to run the game.

 Does it work on iPhone / Android?